dianawallace/FCC-Tribute-Page/README.md

 You can find the list of requirements as well as further information on this project [here](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).
-You can view my completed projects on github and codepen by clicking [here](https://github.com/dianawallace/FCC-Tribute-Page). and [here](https://codepen.io/dianawallacedeveloper/pen/QZLyBm).
+You can view my completed projects on github [here](https://github.com/dianawallace/FCC-Tribute-Page) and codepen and [here](https://codepen.io/dianawallacedeveloper/pen/QZLyBm).

 Thank you!